GroupSense/darkrecon-exercises/README.md

 - `availability` - 1
 - `reviews` - 0
 - `description` - A vibrant debut novel...
+You can use whichever programming language you are comfortable with
 > Important: the `description` may contain `,` (comma) which will break the csv.
 You can replace them with a character (like `^`) to keep workaround it

 #### Goal

-The main goal is to create a program that will iterate over these `50 pages` of the [book store catalog](http://books.toscrape.com/catalogue/category/books_1/index.html) and for each found book (you might have to scrape each page independently) add a record to the `csv`.
-At the end of the iteration save the result csv into `result.csv` at the `CWD`.
+The goal is to create a program that will iterate over these `50 pages` of the [book store catalog](http://books.toscrape.com/catalogue/category/books_1/index.html) - http://books.toscrape.com/catalogue/category/books_1/page-1.html to http://books.toscrape.com/catalogue/category/books_1/page-50.html and for each found book add a record to the `csv`.
+The detailed information that we are looking for can only be found on the specific page for the book so you'll need to load them too!.
+At the end of the program save the `generated csv` into `result.csv` at the `CWD` (current working directory).

 #### Q&As